daq-tools/kotori/doc/source/applications/ilaundry.rst

 which might be able to achieve similar things but also sports a rich ecosystem of addons called `Node-RED flows`_ and a visual editor for connecting these components to each other.

+ScratchX_ might offer the same infrastructure through `ScratchX Wiki`_/`Scratch Extensions`_, let's check:

+    [...] make it possible to connect Scratch projects with external hardware (such as LEGO WeDo or PicoBoard) or sources of information on the web.
+They add a collection of command and reporter blocks that can be used to interact with a particular device or data source.
+When an extension is enabled, its blocks appear in the "More Blocks" palette.

+`Snap!`_ is also supported by the `Scratch 2 Offline Editor Hardware Extension for Arduino`_.

+Also take a look at Xideco_, a network-enabled software backplane in form of a cross-platform interconnect fabric between the popular Arduino, Raspberry and BeagleBone Black platforms.
+Read their `Intro to Xideco`_.

 .. seealso::
     For an introduction to BBB GPIO programming using Python, have a look at the tutorial `Using the Adafruit_BBIO Library`_.